progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	  end
 	end

 Uruchamiasz `print_export` w każdym katalogu, która przyjmuje jako parametry nazwę katalogu oraz znacznik poprzedniej migawki, a zwraca znacznik obecnej; w ten sposób możesz połączyć je poprawnie ze sobą.
 "Znacznik" jest terminem używanym przez `fast-import`, dla identyfikatora który przypisujesz do commita; podczas tworzenia kolejnych commitów, nadajesz każdemu z nich znacznik, który będzie użyty do połączenia go z innymi commitami.
-Dlatego pierwszą rzeczą ktorą robisz w metodzie `print_export` jest wygenerowanie znacznika pobranego z nazwy katalogu:
+Dlatego pierwszą rzeczą którą robisz w metodzie `print_export` jest wygenerowanie znacznika pobranego z nazwy katalogu:

 <!-- You run `print_export` inside each directory, which takes the manifest and mark of the previous snapshot and returns the manifest and mark of this one; that way, you can link them properly.
 "Mark" is the `fast-import` term for an identifier you give to a commit; as you create commits, you give each one a mark that you can use to link to it from other commits.
 So, the first thing to do in your `print_export` method is generate a mark from the directory name: -->